HieuDevs/ai-agent/ai-docs/chatbot_web_details.md

 **Features:**
 - Only called when user clicks "💡 Hint" button (in input area)
 - Button is located next to the Send button for easy access
-- Fetches suggestions based on the LAST bot message content
+- Fetches suggestions based on the provided message content
 - Displays clickable vocabulary options below the last bot message
 - Removes previous suggestions if hint button clicked again
+- Requires valid session_id

-### 8. GET /api/prompts
+### 6. GET /api/prompts
 List all available prompt files (including system prompts starting with `_`).

 **Response:**